 As someone in their eighties, this paper represents the culmination of around sixty five years of thinking about physics, sometimes very intensely for long periods, and others less so; probably like many others of us interested in what makes the Universe tick.
-It combines two papers originally called Part I and Part II.
-That separation did not work so well because the ideas, though very simple are also very radical, and Part II frequently needed to refer to formulae and equations in Part I. These equations are now all hyperlinked for immediate reference, hopefully providing better continuity and consistency.
+It combines two very much rewritten papers, originally called Part I and Part II.
+That separation did not work so well because the ideas, though simple are also very new and radical, requiring Part II to frequently refer to equations in Part I. These equations are now all hyperlinked for immediate reference, hopefully providing better continuity, consistency and completeness.

 My love of Physics started in my teens and I apologize for the old fashioned methodology.
-I still tend to think on terms of rest mass for example where the modern generation don't.
+I still tend to think in terms of rest mass for example where the modern generation don't.
 As will become apparent, perhaps slowly, the ideas presented here are basically very simple.
 To make them accessible to the widest possible audience, I have tried to express them as simply as I could, and much more detail is used than that required by experts in these fields.
 When looking at virtual photon and graviton probability densities for example, I did this in a simple way that works, and I think illustrates more effectively why gravitons around mass concentrations change the metric.
 I introduced a four vector type of graviton probability density, and what I called a "Spherically symmetric four volume action density from the receding horizon", invariant in all coordinates and metrics, only at a much later stage.